 Step 3: Standardized Site Provisioning

-After successful implementation of the modern information architecture and site taxonomy, the next step for Imaginet and the firm was to develop a standardized methodology for automated SharePoint site provisioning based on custom templates.
+After successful implementation of the modern information architecture and site taxonomy, the next step for Imaginet and Southland Holdings was to develop a standardized methodology for automated SharePoint site provisioning based on custom templates.

 This would resolve the challenge of their Operations Project team having to manually create a new SharePoint site to house all the pertinent artifacts and documentation for that new project.
 In order to ensure consistency and standardization across ALL their SharePoint project sites, Imaginet created a 1-click automated workflow that would automatically setup everything for them, including (1) spinning up a blank SharePoint Site Collection using Azure, (2) leveraging a standardized SharePoint Template that calls out to Azure, (3) setting up the standard document library, lists, tags and page types available to them based on the SharePoint site template, and (4) setting up the hooks to integrate with Microsoft Teams.
 This 1-click automated workflow leveraged a combination of Microsoft technologies including Microsoft Flow, Azure Logic Apps, and the SharePoint Practices & Patterns (PnP) library.